tgres/tgres/README.txt

 Timeriver is a "Time Series Database" which uses PostgreSQL for storage, written in Go.

-It is presently a work-in-progress, not recommended for production.
+It is presently work-in-progress, still under development, things in flux.

-Timeriver can receive data using Graphite Text, UDP and Pickle protocols, and supports enough of a Graphite HTTP API to be usable with Grafana.
+Timeriver can receive data using Graphite Text, UDP and Pickle protocols, as well as Statsd (counters, gauges and timers).
+It supports enough of a Graphite HTTP API to be usable with Grafana.
 Timeriver implements the majority of the Graphite functions.

 Timeriver places emphasis on accuracy and stores data similarly to RRDTool, using a weighted average of points that arrive within the